jensdietrich/null-annotation-inference/nullannoinference-agent/README.md

 are executed.
 This is useful as API issues might be reported in another systems the system under analysis depends on.
 Usually this information can also be inferred from stack traces captured.

+The system variable `nz.ac.wgtn.nullannoinference.issues.dir` (defined in the commons module) can be used to set the output folder where issues encountered during execution will be stored (in JSON format).
+If not set, the current working directory will be used.

 Example usage: `java -Dnz.ac.wgtn.nullannoinference.includes=com.example,org.example -javaagent:nullannoinference-agent.jar .. `

 ``